yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-migration/index.md

 The philosophy behind the nightly channel was to have a release channel with asserts enabled, so that the developers keep getting data on what games were missing what functionality.
 But having yuzu assert and crash while playing a game rendered it unusable for normal users.
-To overcome this, we decided to release the canary builds with a specific `IGNORE ASSERTS` code included.
+To overcome this, we decided to release the canary builds with specific `IGNORE ASSERTS` code included.

 This made yuzu ignore all those assertions and allowed normal users to test or play games on it.
 But as yuzu progressed further, the canary builds gained increased popularity among the users as the nightly builds were absolutely unusable.
-Because of this the developers too had to concentrate more on the canary builds, so that they could get users to test their code and thus improve yuzu.
+As a result, the developers had to concentrate more on the canary builds, so that they could get users to test their code and thus improve yuzu.

 As we were making good progress in reducing the assertions, the nightly release branch no longer had anything to offer to the developers or the users.
 It was also redundant to have two `stable` release channels for the same codebase.